COGS18/COGS18.github.io/_build/html/_sources/assets/intro/syllabus.md

 ### Coding Labs (16\%)

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
 Across the quarter there will be 8 different coding labs (2\% each; lowest coding lab score dropped).
 Coding labs are _graded for concerted effort_ (not correctness).
-To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at 11:59 pm each week.
+To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Friday at 11:59 pm each week.
 There are no late submissions for coding labs.

 Note: You should be signed up for the Coding Lab for which you can attend.
 However, if you are unable to attend the Coding Lab for which you are signed up, you are free to attend the other Coding Lab in a given week.
 Note that this policy could change if too many people are attending one Coding Lab each week.
 We intentionally have Coding Lab capped at 35 so that students can get help from their TAs and IAs during this time.